 The breach occurred between March 18 and July 2 of this year.
 It wasn’t as far reaching as Hyatt’s 2015 attack that impacted 250 hotels – but this one still hit 41 facilities across 11 countries.

 Floyd added: “Based on our investigation, we understand that such unauthorized access to card data was caused by an insertion of malicious software code from a third party onto certain hotel IT systems.
 Our enhanced cybersecurity measures and additional layers of defense implemented over time helped to identify and resolve the issue.”

-This incident underscores the importance of internal security policies, comprehensive training at all levels, and powerful monitoring.
+This incident underscores how retail cybersecurity relies on internal security policies, comprehensive training at all levels, and powerful monitoring.